CompositionalIT/SAFE-Dojo/Instructions.md

 1.3 In the same manner as the distance endpoint above, add a new endpoint ```/crime``` which also accepts a postcode.
 Connect it to the ```getCrimeReport``` function.

-1.4 Navigate to the application in the web browser and observe how the chart has now appeared rendering the crime statistics returned from your new API endpoint.
+1.4 Navigate to the application in the web browser and observe how the chart has now appeared rendering the crime statistics returned from your new API endpoint

+1.5 Look at the front end code to see how the data from the API flows through to the chart.
+Which function is used to retrieve the data from the API?
+Where does the data go once the front end receives the network response?

 ## 2. Add shared code